-When you hear the words “information security,” firewalls, antivirus programs, and strong-password requirements may come to mind.
+When you hear the words “information security,” firewalls, antivirus programs, and multifactor authentication may come to mind.
 But what you might not think about is the one major vulnerability that every security system has: people.

-Obviously, people make mistakes and can be manipulated.
+Obviously, people make mistakes.
+They can be manipulated or duped.
 Some of us don’t always have the best intentions (think: disgruntled ex-employees).
 Unfortunately, you can’t program people.
 So, what’s the best way to “patch” this human vulnerability?

 Here, we’ll discuss eight tips for developing a security awareness program, so you can help keep your firm’s information safe from “human exploits.”

-Strong security starts with policies—the rules that govern what is safe and what isn’t.
-They should address all the security concerns and practices of your business, including how to dispose of hardware, authenticate a client, and shred documents or CDs.
-You’ll want to store policies in a place where your staff has access to them at any time.
+Strong security starts with policies—the rules that govern what’s safe and what isn’t.
+They should address all the security concerns and practices of your business, including how to encrypt emails, laptops, and mobile devices; authenticate a client; and shred documents.
+You’ll want to post policies where your staff has easy access.
 Plus, be sure to give your policies a quarterly or annual review to ensure that they remain relevant.

-Keep in mind that the training you provide should enforce the policies you’ve adopted.
+Keep in mind that the training you provide should enforce the policies and best practices you’ve adopted.
 This will give your staff a reason for why certain practices are followed and give your security awareness program direction.

 To be effective, a training plan should address both onboarding training and continual reinforcement.
 That way, new hires will understand your firm’s security practices from the get-go, and seasoned employees will have the benefit of regular reinforcement of secure habits.
 Here are a few steps you might take to get started: